 Don’t worry, it’s not as scary as it sounds but it’s an exercise well worth it!
 To download your free Money Check-Up guide, complete the below and I’ll email it to you!
 (It’s free!)

 1. Review your spending

-For example, when my kids are home for the summer, we spend way more money on food than we do the rest of the year (only exception is the December).
-This information is vital when creating your monthly budget.
+For example, when my kids are home for the summer, we spend way more money on food than we do for the rest of the year (only exception is December).
+This information is vital when creating a monthly budget.

 Here’s what you need to do:

 - Gather up your bank statements from every month (unless you’ve been tracking via your budget every month – you can just use the info you have recorded).